stevcabello/Instagram_app/README.md

 And also some calls only return a limited amount of information i.e. if a post has 400 comments I only can see the last 8 comments.

-However, 2 other functionalities have beed added (in the UserFeed tab).
+However, 2 other functionalities have been added (in the UserFeed tab).

 ## New Functionalities ##